codesofkashish/Indian-Constitution/README.md

 # Indian-Constitution
-This is the website for helping students for searching anything related to Indian Constitution including all the Articles,Amendments, Sections, Schedules everything using json file.
+This is the website for helping students for searching anything related to Indian Constitution including all the Articles,Amendments, Sections, Schedules and json file using bootstrap.